redvars/peacock/src/components/button/readme.md

 ### `triggerClick() => Promise<void>`

-Triggers a click event on the native `button` in `goat-button`.
+Triggers a click event on the native `button` in `pc-button`.
 Use this method instead of the global `button.click()`.

 #### Returns